OVI / DUI Lawyer For Groveport, Ohio

 If you are a Groveport resident charged with DUI/OVI, or if you have to go to court for DUI/OVI in Groveport, you may have questions about your circumstances.
 People charged with DUI/OVI frequently ask questions about the court process, the evidence, and the available defenses.
 Those questions are answered throughout this website.
-Those questions and more are also addressed in the book ‘I Was Charged With DUI/OVI – Now What?’
+Those questions and more are also addressed in the book ‘Ohio DUI / OVI Guide’.
 The paperback version of that book can be purchased from bookstores online, and the e-book version can be downloaded for free here.

 The Court Process In Groveport DUI/OVI Cases